How Can We Help?

 Origin (X0,Y0,Z0)

-This can be any point used as a phase reference, its coordinates do not affect the shape of the radiation pattern.
+This is any point used as a phase reference.
+Its coordinates do not affect the shape of the radiation pattern.
 The 3D radiation pattern will be plotted centered at this point.

 Distance

-It is the distance from (X0,Y0,Z0) to an observation point in the far-field region.
-A normalized far-field pattern can be obtained by setting Distance = 1.
+This represents the distance from (X0,Y0,Z0) to an observation point in the far-field region.
+A normalized far-field pattern can be obtained by setting Distance = 1 meter.